yan-soon/tp/docs/DeveloperGuide.md

 9. Then, `GemCommand.execute()` calls for `Model` to filter out all existing GE modules in GradPad from both `sem1GeModules` and `sem2GeModules`, via the `hasModule()` method.

-10. Finally, a `CommandResult` is created with both filtered semester GE modules, displaying all the available GE modules by Semester.
+10. Finally, a `CommandResult` is created with all the filtered GE modules, displaying all the available GE modules by Semester.

 The following sequence diagram illustrates how the `gem` command is executed.